For we are God’s handiwork, created in Christ Jesus to do good works – Ephesians 2:10

 This creative written exam is split into two sections:

-Section A – Bringing texts to life which is based on the play DNA by Dennis Kelly.
-This play focuses on themes of friendship, bullying, gang crime and deception.
+Section A – Bringing texts to life which is based on the play The Crucible by Arthur Miller.
 Students answer set questions in the shoes of a performer, designer and director

 Edexcel 9DR0